ricallinson/kinect/README.md

 ### Compile Debain

 Removed "extern inline" prefixes to get the code to compile.
 The binary __kinect-depth-ascii__ runs but does not output anything on my Raspberry PI.
+I suspect it's because the default version of libpng is 1.2 not 1.5.

 #### Install libpng